 &ellipsis;a forest full of life cycles.
 Proceeds keep Highroad open for ministries like summer camp, baptisms, and weddings.
 Pastors are available to do the internments here too.

 Rick Dawson: "So, the tree, as it continues to grow, stands as a living memorial to the people, but also to God's creation."

 EcoEternity offers four different green burial sites in the United States.
 Three of those are located on United Methodist camps sites.
-For more information, visit ecoeternity.com.
-For more information on Camp Highroad, visit camphighroad.org.
+Learn more about Eco-Eternity burial at Camp Highroad.